Coronavirus Testing Backlogs Continue As Laboratories Struggle To Keep Up With Demand

 Quest says it can now turn around tests in four to five days on average, though some tests can be completed in two or three days or even in 24 hours for high-priority patients, such as health care workers and seriously ill, hospitalized patients.

 The company's statement said its laboratories are working around the clock to get tests turned around as quickly as possible.
-It also noted that it is more confident now in its ability to meet demand, but, "this crisis is fluid and unpredictable, and so is the demand for COVID-19 testing."
+It also noted that it is more confident now in its ability to meet demand but that "this crisis is fluid and unpredictable, and so is the demand for COVID-19 testing."

 LabCorp, of Burlington, N.C., another big testing company, wouldn't say whether it also has a backlog.
 But a spokesman did acknowledge in a statement that the flood of testing was causing problems.